mr-chuck/Beginning/README.md

 # Beginning

-This is just the sample
+This is just the sample and for training purpose